WEDFoundation/me-we-it-ai/ME_WE_IT.md

 and the ability to tackle problems that were previously impossible to solve.
-However, AI can also force human moderators to witness horrible content, disadvantage the disenfranchised, amplify data privacy and safety concerns, steal intellectual property not created for the process, and perpetuate biases that cause harm.
+However, AI can also force human moderators to witness horrible content, disadvantage the disenfranchised, amplify data privacy and safety concerns, steal intellectual property not created for the process, and perpetuate harmful biases.
 Without careful consideration and planning, we risk creating AI systems that worsen the very problems we seek to solve.

-## Open Suggestions Framework
+## First version of the open standard

 These are the first questions and considerations we believe every AI team and individual builder should ask every day to ensure we are releasing more ethical AI models.
-They are intended to be communicated in simple language without technical jargon to ensure the process can be understood by every audience and will be translated over time into every local human language where we can find volunteers to support.
+They are intended to be communicated in simple language without technical jargon to ensure the process can be understood by every audience.
+It will be translated over time into every language where we can find volunteers to support.
 We know we are unlikely to get this completely right, especially when dealing with a technology that requires continuous tracking, but with your help each iteration will bring meaningful improvements.
 This is version 1 of many future versions that developers can use when assessing our work.
-The community will help it as we collect more questions from the public and suggestions from the data science community to refine the list and capture the necessary steps that should be taken to clarify and validate our intentions.
+We can refine this list with your help, thanks to questions from the public and suggestions from the data science community.
+Such contributions will help us account for the steps that should be taken to clarify and validate our intentions.

-As policy makers frantically race to catch up with regulation, and the EU AI Act signals it may add GPAI (General Purpose AI) to the high risk category, we are here to set an actionable standard every team can use immediately that also clarifies how AI is built so we can reduce silos and discuss as a group.
+Political decision-makers are buckling down to make up for lost time in terms of regulation, and the EU's legislation on artificial intelligence may add general-purpose AI to the category of high-risk AI systems.
+In the meantime, we offer you a solution to reduce silos and engage in a group discussion: a practical standard, which any team can use immediately, and which clarifies how AI is built.
 Instead of an Open Letter, this is an Open Suggestion from a group of experienced technologists, data scientists, researchers, and people concerned with the impact of AI.

 This Open Suggestion will live as a free online forum, and we invite new suggestions and approaches